 Although there were a handful of sightings of right whales in the eastern North Pacific from Japanese sighting surveys in the 1970s (Fig. 2), sightings in that area since then have been extremely rare.
 Two sightings of individual right whales occurred off British Columbia in 2013, one in June and one in October (Ford et al. 2016).
 The two different individuals represent the first right whale sightings in Canadian waters since the 1950s.
 Another right whale sighting was made by the Canadian Coast Guard in the same area in June 2018.
-Most recently, a right whale was sighted off Vancouver Island in May 2020.
+Most recently, a right whale was sighted off Vancouver Island in May 2020, and another was sighted off Haida Gwaii in June 2021.
 The timing of these sightings lends support to the theory that right whales migrate to more temperate waters during the winter.

-Occasional sightings of right whales have been made off California and off Baja California, Mexico (Fig. 2); this includes two recent records from California in 2017, off La Jolla and in the Channel Islands (both of which were single whales).
+Occasional sightings of right whales have been made off California and off Baja California, Mexico (Fig. 2); this includes two recent records from California in 2017 (off La Jolla and in the Channel Islands, both of which were single whales) as well as a sighting of a single skim-feeding right whale off Año Nuevo, CA in April 2022 and an animal in Monterey Bay in March 2023.
 While the scarcity of records from this region superficially suggests (as did Brownell et al. 2001) that it lacked historical importance for the species, this ignores the fact that right whales had been severely depleted in their feeding grounds prior to 1854, when the first coastal whaling station was established in California.
 It remains possible that California and Mexico, and possibly offshore waters of Hawaii, were once the principal calving grounds for right whales from the Gulf of Alaska and Bering Sea.

 The following information was considered in classifying stock structure according to the Dizon et al. (1992) phylogeographic approach: 1) Distributional data: distinct geographic distribution; 2) Population response data: unknown; 3) Phenotypic data: unknown; and 4) Genotypic data: evidence for some isolation of populations.
-Based on this limited information, two stocks of North Pacific right whales are currently recognized: a Western North Pacific stock (feeding primarily in the Sea of Okhotsk) and an Eastern North Pacific stock (feeding primarily in the southeastern Bering Sea) (Rosenbaum et al. 2000, Brownell et al. 2001, LeDuc et al. 2012).
+Based on this limited information, two transboundary stocks of North Pacific right whales are currently recognized: a Western North Pacific stock (feeding primarily in the Sea of Okhotsk) and an Eastern North Pacific stock (feeding primarily in the southeastern Bering Sea) (Rosenbaum et al. 2000, Brownell et al. 2001, LeDuc et al. 2012, Pastene et al. 2022).